 What is advised in order to be protected against HPV?

 In recent years, vaccines have been developed which are meant to prevent infection.
 The vaccines are meant mostly for young women and are given to teenagers in more and more countries in school years- boys and girls.
 The aim in some countries, like Britain, the USA and many more is to create a "herd immunity".
-Vaccinating most o ir all of the population if possible, in order to wipe out the virus intirely.
+Vaccinating most of the population if possible, in order to wipe out the virus intirely.

-The vaccines are only meant to protect from the most dangerous species but they do not completely prevent the infection!
+The vaccines are only meant to protect from the most dangerous subtypes but they do not completely prevent the infection!
 It is important for you to consult your gynecologist about taking the vaccine.
 Regular observation tests will still be needed, to make sure that an infection has'nt occured before, or after the vaccinaiton.